JulianOzelRose/TRIII-SaveEdit/README.md

 The "correct" secondary ammo offset changes throughout the level, and seems to depend on the number of active entities in the game.
 Writing to incorrect or multiple secondary offsets typically results in the game crashing upon loading.
 To determine which secondary offset is the correct one to write to, we take the base secondary offset and loop through the potential secondary offsets, using 0x12 as an iterator.
-We then check each secondary offset for equivalency with the primary offset.
+We then check the current ammo index with ```GetAmmoIndex()``` and add both the primary and secondary offsets to our list, and return as an array.

 ```
 int[] GetValidAmmoOffsets(int primaryOffset, int baseSecondaryOffset)